Using Microsoft Teams With a Screen Reader

 Review available Teams keystrokes by typing Ctrl+Period and then turning on virtual navigation to read the shortcut information.

 To jump to a specific team, type Ctrl+G, type its name or type part of its name and select the full name via DownArrow, and press Enter.
+Naturally, this command only works when the Teams app is available in your Microsoft Teams instance.

 To start a one-to-one chat, type Ctrl+N, type a partial name, use DownArrow to select a person, and press Enter.
 If this is a chat with just one person, type Enter a second time to open the chat.
 Otherwise continue adding new members until done, then press Enter an extra time to create the chat.